leej3/pandoc_resume/markdown/resume_John_Lee.md

 I have been involved in several workshops on best practices for scientific computing and software development (in the role of teacher, helper, or curriculum developer).

 **Collaboration:**
-Whenever I generate a solution to a problem, I seek to build off what already exists.
+Whenever I'm solving a problem, I seek to build off what already exists.
-Python excels at this community driven approach.
+Python and git excel as tools for this community driven approach.
-I solve my problems recruiting expertise on-site or externally to move forward as efficiently as possible.
-My expertise in git greatly facilitates this endevour.

-**Relational databases:** I have some experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to interface to pre-existing databases.
+**Relational databases:** I have experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to interface to pre-existing databases.

 **Medicare and insurance claims data:** When working at Virginia Hospital Center, I worked with some records of CPT codes.
 My experience with this was limited to a couple of months though.